pymor/pymor/docs/source/tutorial_optimization.rst

 Adaptively enriching along the path
 -----------------------------------

+In order to further speedup the above algorithm, we enhance it by only adaptive enrichments of the model.
-This gives rise to another idea where we only enrich if it is necessary.
-For example it could be the case that the model is already good at the next iteration, which we can easily check by evaluating the standard error estimator which is also used in the greedy algorithm.
+For instance it may happen that the model is already good at the next iteration, which we can easily check by evaluating the standard error estimator which is also used in the greedy algorithm.
 In the next example we will implement this adaptive way of enriching and set a